Background

 9. Get Customers to Create an Account

-I’m sure many of your customers have made a purchase as guests.
-Which is totally fine.
+Many of your customers have made a purchase as guests.
+Which is totally fine, and you should always give them that option.
 But wouldn’t it be better if you knew more about them?
-(Personalization is calling!
-Won’t you answer?)
+(Personalization alert.)

 Letting your shoppers check out without an account is convenient.
 However, when they create one, they can provide you with a ton of extra information about themselves.
-Which you can later use to engage them better.
+Which you can later use to personalize your campaigns.

 For instance, when a registered user provides you with their birth date, you can use it to create a birthday email campaign with a special offer.
-For Amazon, this is an old winning practice:
+Another example is to ask for their location, so you can later send them geo-targeted promotions or invites to local events.

 amazon customer account signup